MahdeenSky/MicroPythonCalculator/Statistics 1 Solver/README.md

 16) skewness (positive, negative, symmetrical)
 17) middle values for each class in continuous
 18) Sorted Listed Data from smallest to greatest
+19) all the cumulative frequencies for each interval consecutively